 |Text too small?|

-Methven shares fell to a 15-month low after the company said it expects annual profit will fall by as much as 15 percent after steady investment didn't deliver the anticipated growth for the listed shower and tapmaker.
+Methven sank 13 percent at $1.07 after the company said it expects annual profit will fall by as much as 15 percent because its investments didn't deliver the anticipated growth for the listed shower and tapmaker.

 No comments yet